 Towards a digital future: the evolving role of PLM in the digital world

-Survey findingsXlifecycle Ltd joined forces with the Professional PLM Initiative in April 2020 to address the question: what will PLM practitioners of the future need to know about Digital Transformation in order to work professionally?
+What will PLM practitioners of the future need to know about digital transformation in order to work professionally?

-The rise of smart products, smart factories, Industry 4.0, IIoT, hyper-connectivity, AI, AR, VR, and related digital technologies will have a major impact on PLM.
+The rise of smart products, smart factories, Industry 4.0, IIoT, hyper-connectivity, AI, AR, VR, and related digital technologies continue to have a major impact on PLM.
 The possibilities and problems associated with this are only just surfacing.

-Almost every company that undertakes Product Lifecycle Management also wants to take advantage of the new digital advances.
-Boardroom attention is focusing on Digital as the shape of the future.
+Almost every company that undertakes Product Lifecycle Management related transformation also wants to take advantage of the new digital advances.
+Boardroom attention is focusing on digital capabilities to shape a connected ecosystem.

-There is a vast amount of PLM experience that should be carried forward into this new Digital Age.
-This can only happen if there is clear agreement on how the two disciplines relate to each other.
-Industrial companies need a template for applying PLM and Digital in real, effective manufacturing environments.
+There is a vast amount of PLM experience that should be carried forward into this new digital age.
+This can only happen if there is clear alignment on how the two disciplines relate to each other.
+Industrial companies need a template for applying the combined PLM and digitalisation disciplines in real, effective manufacturing environments.

 Xlifecycle Ltd has partnered with the PLMIG to establish the facts.